Reference librarians are available to assist students six days a week during the regular semester:

 AU Library catalog and OneSearch may used to determine what is in the Ashland University Library collection (ex. books, periodicals, CDs, DVDs, IRC materials) and where items are located.
-Floor directories for the main campus Library building are posted inside and outside the elevators as well as on the Library's website.
+Directories for the main campus Library are posted inside and outside the elevators and on the Library website.

-Your Ashland University ID card also serves as your library card, enabling you to borrow library materials.
+Your AU Eagle Card serves as your library card, enabling you to borrow library materials.
 Lending periods vary depending on type of material.
 Click here to view the Library's circulation policies.

 To use Ashland University Library databases and other assorted online resources from off campus (not including the Ashland University or OhioLINK library catalogs), students must first log in.
 The log-in (authentication) screen appears when a student clicks on a link for a database or other online resource.
 Authentication lasts for two hours, after which time re-authentication will be prompted when a student accesses a different online resource.